digital-asset/cn-quickstart/README.md

 - Start fresh with `make clean-all` and then manually delete all Docker images and volumes.
 - You may need to upgrade to a more recent version of the Daml SDK.
 Run `make install-daml-sdk` to assess your version and upgrade if you're not on the latest version.

-**Note**: The CN QS uses Java SDK version `Eclipse Temurin JDK version 17.0.12+7` which runs within the Docker container.
+**Note**: The CN Quickstart uses Java SDK version `Eclipse Temurin JDK version 17.0.12+7` which runs within the Docker container.
 This information is specified in `quickstart/compose.yaml` and `.env`.

 If you need assistance, please follow these directions to gather the log information needed for debugging:
 1. `make install-daml-sdk`  # make sure you have the latest sdk